anuj97/Proxy/README.md

 2. The list of network- and Internet-related settings appears.
 3. Click Proxy.The list of available proxy settings appears.
 4. In the Manual Proxy Setup section, set the Use a Proxy Server switch to On.
-5. In the Address field, type the IP address.In the Port field, type the port.
+5. In the Address field, type the IP address.
+In the Port field, type the port.
 6. Click Save; then close the Settings window